PennyLaneAI/PennyLane-qsharp/README.rst

 PennyLane Q# Plugin
 ###################

 Contains the PennyLane Q# plugin.
-This plugin allows two Microsoft Quantum Development Toolkit devices to work with PennyLane - the `QuantumSimulator` full state simulator, and the `ToffoliSimulator`.
+This plugin allows the full state simulator from the Microsoft Quantum Development Toolkit devices to work with PennyLane.

 `The Microsoft Quantum Development Kit <https://www.microsoft.com/en-us/quantum/development-kit>`_ is an open-source library for quantum programming using the .NET Q# quantum programming language.
 Resulting quantum programs